 What Causes a Furnace to Leak Water?

-If you spot water pooling around the base of your unit, the issue usually stems from how the system manages condensation.
-High-efficiency furnaces create moisture as they operate, and this water needs a clear path to drain.
-When that path is blocked, cracked, or disconnected, leaks occur.
+If you spot water pooling around the base of your unit, the issue usually stems from how the system manages this condensation.
+When that path is compromised, leaks occur.
+Here are the most frequent reasons for a furnace leak, allowing you to address issues early and invest in long-term comfort:

-This is the most common culprit.
 High-efficiency furnaces produce condensation while cooling air in the heat exchanger.
 This moisture travels through a condensate drain.
-If dirt, debris, or algae block this drain, water backs up and spills out.
+If dirt, debris, or algae block this drain, the system cannot operate efficiently.

 Andrew Mackey, owner of Superior Service in Lake St Louis, Missouri, sees this as the most common reason for a furnace leaking water.